seancoutinho/seancoutinho/README.md

-# Hi there, I'm Sean Coutinho - CEO of Bytestream Technologies! 👋
+# Hi there, I'm Sean Coutinho 👋

 I'm a seasoned **Full Stack Developer** with a passion for crafting dynamic, user-centric applications.
 My journey in the tech world is powered by Next.js, and I'm a strong advocate for TypeScript, ensuring my code is robust and reliable. 🚀